 These benefits make it clear that closed-loop marketing is essential to optimizing marketing performance.

 Getting Started with Closed-Loop Marketing: A Step-by-Step Guide

-1. Get leadership buy-in
+1. Get Leadership Buy-in

 Shouldering the responsibility of closed-loop marketing entirely on sales and marketing teams may make your initiative a nonstarter, especially if leadership is skeptical about the time or technical investment involved with closed-loop marketing.

-2. Foster a data-driven culture
+2. Foster a Data-driven Culture

 To make the most of closed-loop marketing, your team should fully understand the value of collecting, sharing, and analyzing data.
 This often requires a cultural shift, as many teams lead with intuition and only use data to solidify existing biases.